mattbarb/DarkHorses-Masters-Workers/docs/enrichment/ENRICHMENT_EXECUTIVE_SUMMARY.md

 ### Entity Statistics

-Instead of storing API analysis data, we should calculate statistics from our own `ra_runners` table.
+Instead of storing API analysis data, we should calculate statistics from our own `ra_mst_runners` table.

 **Benefits:**
 - Zero API calls (saves 100,000s of requests)